Suburban and Country

 A two-story addition houses the owners’ suite, which feels separate from the entertainment spaces but is part of the main structure.

 We achieved this via an open, modern staircase and glass-filled atrium connecting both areas of the home.
+Collaborating with the owners, a great contracting team led by Beni Shoshi of Shoshi Builders, and Sterling Lawn & Tree Service ensured that the project was a success.

 After